leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

     ![Policy Statement](./images/policy-statement.png " ")

      If you're new to policies, then see [Getting Started with Policies](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policygetstarted.htm) and [Common Policies] (https://docs.oracle.com/en-us/iaas/Content/Identity/policiescommon/commonpolicies.htm).
-If you want to dig deeper into writing database policies, see [Details for the Database Service](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/databasepolicyreference.htm).
+See [Details for the Database Service](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/databasepolicyreference.htm) if you want to dig deeper into writing database policies.

 ## Task 2: Prepare the Network Setup for Exadata Database Service on Dedicated Infrastructure